Get Help: Gambling

 Source: OASAS New York Problem Gambling Survey Statistics.

 - Repeated unsuccessful attempts to control, cut back, or stop gambling.
+(Keeps trying to reduce or stop gambling without success.)

 - Restlessness or irritability when attempting to cut down or stop gambling.